Security-Onion-Solutions/securityonion-docs/post-installation.rst

 ---------------
 If you selected to install Fleet during the setup, you can now login to Fleet using the email & password that you entered during the installer.
 You can edit the password or add a new Fleet user within Fleet itself.

 Osquery packages were generated during setup - you can access these under Downloads in the Security Onion Console.
 They are customized specifically for your Security Onion install.
-Before you install a package on an endpoint, use ``sudo so-allow`` on your master to configure the SO firewall to allow inbound osquery connections.
+Before you install a package on an endpoint, use ``sudo so-allow`` on your management server to configure the SO firewall to allow inbound osquery connections.

 Playbook
 --------